Rafarou1/project-RNA/README.md

 This project implements a distance-dependent statistical potential to distinguish native RNA folds from non-native ones.
 The scoring function is derived from the observed frequency of distances between C3' atoms in experimentally determined structures (PDB).

-The project has been evolved into a **modern Streamlit Dashboard**, transforming the original discrete scripts into a unified, interactive bioinformatics pipeline while retaining full command-line utility.
+The project has been evolved into a modern Streamlit Dashboard, transforming the original discrete scripts into an interactive bioinformatics pipeline while retaining full command-line utility.

 ## Project Structure